 In 1966, Haller earned his first All-Star berth when he was named as a reserve player for the National League team.
 He finished the season with career-highs of 27 home runs and 67 RBIs, as the Giants again finished second to Los Angeles, this time by 1½ games, despite winning eight of their last nine games.
 Haller batted .292 in September.

 His home runs were not only numerous, they were timely.
 He had seven game winning hits that season, five of which were home runs.
-On eight occasions, a Haller home run produced the first run of the game.xvii
+On seven occasions, a Haller home run produced the first run of the game.xvii

-Haller was again named to the National League All-Star team 1967.
+Haller was again named to the National League All-Star team in 1967.
 The Giants finished in second place for a third consecutive season, as the Cardinals ran away with the pennant, finishing 10½ games in front.
 For the season, Haller batted .251 with 14 homers and 49 RBI.

 Over six years, the Giants had had six consecutive winning seasons, but only one pennant to show for their labors.

 In February 1968, the Giants traded Haller to the Dodgers for Ron Hunt.
 It marked the first deal between the teams since they had moved to the West Coast.
 When owner Horace Stoneham told Haller that the Giants were looking to trade him, Tom asked to be traded to a West Coast team.
 However, he was surprised when he was traded to the hated Dodgers.
 The Giants need at second base was such that they felt the need to trade Haller.
-Hunt was installed at second base, and Hal Lanier, with a rifle arm, a great glove and range, was moved to shortstop.
+Hunt was installed at second base, allowing Hal Lanier, with a rifle arm, a great glove and range, to stay at shortstop.

 The move to Los Angeles was a move away from the cold of San Francisco’s Candlestick Park.
 Players’ wives rarely could remain in the stands on those very cold nights, and Joan Haller remembers heading towards the parking lot in the late innings and listening to the game on the radio in her heated car waiting for the game to end and Tom to emerge from the clubhouse.